 HOW TO PROTECT A CHILD’S IDENTITY

-- Keep social security cards and written or stored records of social security numbers in a safe and secure location
+Keep social security cards and records of social security numbers in a safe and secure location.

 Everyone is entitled to an annual free credit report from each of the major credit bureaus.
 It is important to understand that identity theft will only be detected if it is of a financial nature.
 (For example, a child’s social security number may be used with a different name and birth date in criminal or employment databases and this will not be picked up in a standard credit report)